 Content Builds Market Presence

-A supplier with a low market profile is likely to lose ground to its competitors.
+A business with a low market profile is likely to lose ground to its competitors.
 Regularly delivering quality content is an effective way to stay front of mind with potential customers.
 Content is often delivered online, but it is important to remember outbound (advertising, literature, exhibitions etc.) still has a place.

 Building Personal Relationships